openequella/openequella.github.io/guides/ContributionUserGuide.md

 To add an LTI provider link
 1. Select External tool provider (LTI) then click  to add an LTI provider link.
 The Add external tool page displays.

-NOTE: EQUELLA has a setting (External Tool Providers (LTI)) which allows administrators to configure Base URL information for LTI Tool Providers that provide one or more tools.
+NOTE: openEQUELLA has a setting (External Tool Providers (LTI)) which allows administrators to configure Base URL information for LTI Tool Providers that provide one or more tools.
 If the core information for these providers is pre-configured, the user only needs to select the LTI provider from the list and enter the Launch URL during contribution.
 The rest of the information will default from the pre-configured record.

 2. From the LTI provider drop-down, select either a pre-defined tool provider if the required tool provider displays in the list, otherwise leave as Automatic, based on URL.
 NOTE: If a pre-configured LTI provider has been selected, any information added in the Advanced settings fields will override the preset configuration, except Custom parameters, which will add to current custom parameters configured through Settings, rather than overriding them.